-When creating a new sub-network configuration, ACM provides a choice between starting out with a blank configuration, or using a predefined template, a.k.a a wizard.
+When creating a new subnetwork configuration, the Anybus Configuration Manager provides a choice between starting out with a blank configuration, or using a predefined template, a.k.a a wizard.

-The wizard automatically creates a sub-network configuration based on information supplied by the user, i.e the user simply has to "fill in the blanks".
+The wizard automatically creates a subnetwork configuration based on information supplied by the user, i.e the user simply has to "fill in the blanks".
 Note however that this will only work when the subnetwork fits the wizard profile; in all other cases the "Blank Configuration" option must be used.